hckrngnr/thc/README.md

 - Only works Apple-to-Apple
 - No anonymity features

-### What Makes HackerChat Different:
+### What Makes THC - The Hacker Chat Different:

 ```
 ╔═══════════════════════════════════════════════════════════════════════════╗
-║                    THE HACKERCHAT SECURITY STACK                          ║
+║                    THE THC - The Hacker Chat SECURITY STACK                          ║
 ║                    "Defense in Depth Architecture"                        ║
 ╠═══════════════════════════════════════════════════════════════════════════╣
 ║                                                                           ║
-║   OTHER APPS:                      HACKERCHAT:                            ║
+║   OTHER APPS:                      THC - The Hacker Chat:                            ║
 ║   ═══════════                      ═══════════                            ║
 ║                                                                           ║
 ║   Your Device                      Your Device                            ║